On the surface chemisorption of oxidizing fine iron particles: insights gained from molecular dynamics simulations: Model formulation for molecular dynamics simulations

 \section{Model formulation for molecular dynamics simulations}

-Molecular beam simulations, where a large number of independent scattering events between a single gas molecule and a surface are simulated, are performed \citep{Sipkens2018} to determine the TAC and MAC.
-For the interaction of $\mathrm{N_2}$ with an iron surface, no chemical absorption is expected.
-Furthermore, to the authors' knowledge, there is no reactive force field available in the literature for an Fe-O-N system.
-Therefore, only a TAC value for the nitrogen molecule in combination with an iron surface is determined.
+Molecular dynamics simulations are performed to determine the TAC and MAC for the interactions between a single gas molecule and a iron(-oxide) surface.
+This is consistent with the free-molecular regime because gas-gas interactions are not considered.
+Because an $\mathrm{N_2}$ molecule has a strong triple bond, it is unlikely to be chemically absorbed by an iron(-oxide) surface.
+In the case of $\mathrm{NO_{x}}$ formation, different species like $\mathrm{N}$ and $\mathrm{NO}$ could possible interact with the iron particle \citep{Roy2009}.
+In this study, only a TAC value for the $\mathrm{N_2}$ molecule in combination with an iron surface is determined, leaving the study of nitrogen oxides for future work.
 As a result, the $\mathrm{Fe}$-$\mathrm{N_2}$ interactions are modeled using non-reactive potentials.
-On the contrary, reactive molecular dynamics are considered for the $\mathrm{Fe_xO_y}$-$\mathrm{O_2}$ interactions, to compute the TAC and MAC.
+On the contrary, reactive molecular dynamics are considered for the $\mathrm{Fe_xO_y}$-$\mathrm{O_2}$ interactions to compute the TAC and MAC.
+In reactive MD simulations, statistical and methodological errors can be introduced \citep{Kroger2017}.
+In this study, the thermal and mass accommodation coefficients were averaged over a number of instances in order to achieve small statistical uncertainties.
 Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) \citep{LAMMPS} is used to perform the molecular dynamics simulations.